systemd/systemd/docs/RANDOM_SEEDS.md

     `/proc/cmdline`.
 It's not desirable if unprivileged processes can use this information to possibly gain too much information about the current state of the kernel's entropy pool.

+    That said, we actually do implement this with the `systemd.random_seed=` kernel command line option.
+Don't use this outside of testing environments, however, for the aforementioned reasons.

 12. *Why doesn't `systemd-boot` rewrite the 'system token' too each time when updating the random seed file stored in the ESP?*